 Landslides occur in all 50 states and territories and they affect lives, property, infrastructure, and the environment.
 Understanding when, where, and how landslides occur can help to reduce the risk of living with these natural hazards.

-Landslides occur in every state and U.S. territory.
-The Appalachian Mountains, the Rocky Mountains and the Pacific Coastal Ranges and some parts of Alaska and Hawaii have severe landslide problems.
+Landslides occur in every state and U.S. territory including the Appalachian Mountains, the Rocky Mountains, the Pacific Coastal Ranges, and some parts of Alaska and Hawaii.
 Any area composed of very weak or fractured materials resting on a steep slope can and will likely experience landslides.